sam-goodwin/punchcard/README.md

 });
 ```

-This will create the required IAM policies for your Function's IAM Role, add any environment variables for details such as a SNS Topic's ARN, and automatically create a client for accessing the `Construct` at runtime.
-The result is that your `handle` function is now passed a `topic` instance which you can interact with:
+This will create the required IAM policies for your Function's IAM Role, add any environment variables for details such as an SNS Topic's ARN, and automatically create a client for accessing the `Construct` at runtime.
+The result is that your `handle` function is now passed a client (`topic`) instance which you can interact with:

 ```ts
 new Lambda.Function(stack, 'MyFunction', {